MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-publish-overview.md

 Upload a custom app for personal use, collaborating with your team, or testing and debugging.
 This kind of distribution doesn't require a formal review process.

 > [!IMPORTANT]
-> Uploading custom apps are available in Government Community Cloud (GCC) but aren't available in GCC High and Department of Defense (DOD).
+> Uploading custom apps are available in Government Community Cloud (GCC) but aren't available in GCC High, Department of Defense (DOD), and Teams operated by 21Vianet.

 For more information, see [upload your app in Teams](apps-upload.md).